 We believe that family members who wish to live together in adulthood should not be discouraged by the government from doing so.

 Such arrangements are of benefit both to those who are in them and to wider society.
 They are a source of mutual support and companionship, they release housing stock and they save the State costs in social care.

-We call on the government to recognise the worth of family ties and to treat those family members who live together long term no less favourably than it treats civil partners for tax and other purposes.
+We call on the government to recognise the worth of family ties and to treat those family members who live together long term no less favourably than it treats civil partners, most urgently for inheritance tax purposes.

 We urge the government to act now, either by removing the bar to family members registering as civil partners, or by setting out the means by which it otherwise intends to remove the injustice suffered by those who remain excluded from them.

 This campaign has received much media attention.
 Please see our press page here